The Stanford Faculty Women’s Forum (FWF) was founded in the fall of 2004 with support from the Provost’s office.

 Stanford itself had experience with such an organization, the Faculty Women’s Caucus, launched in 1987 with support from the Institute for Research on Women and Gender.
 The Caucus quickly attracted broad interest from faculty throughout the university.
 It prepared a number of reports and pushed the administration to improve its policies concerning issues such as pay equity, parental leave, and promotion and tenure for women and underrepresented minorities.
 After a change in Institute leadership and priorities, the Caucus lost administrative support and eventually disbanded.

 But interest persisted.
-The Faculty Women’s Forum took up the challenge in 2004, with staff and program support from what is now the Office of the Vice Provost for Faculty Development and Diversity.
+The Faculty Women's Forum took up the challenge in 2004, with staff and program support from what is now the Office of Faculty Development, Diversity and Engagement.
 Since that time, the Faculty Women’s Forum has organized events on a broad range of topics, including not only university gender policies, but also topics of general interest such as leadership, negotiation, mentoring, stress and time management, and race and ethnicity.
 These programs enable faculty from across the university to meet colleagues outside their discipline in both social and professional settings.
-Run by a steering committee of diverse faculty, the Forum welcomes ideas for speakers and activities.
-Please contact firstname.lastname@example.org.
+Run by a steering committee of diverse faculty, the FWF welcomes ideas for speakers and activities.